 It can matter, from a vibration standpoint, which explosive is used.
 For example, it has been reported that underground mining explosions using ANFO produce less vibration than equivalent explosions with dynamite or slurry.
 Vibration is only one factor used in making a choice of which explosive to use, but it should be one which is considered well.

 Dynamite, ANFO and other explosives can be purchased pre-packed in sticks, tubular bags or other shapes for use in legitimate blasting applications.
+They are also used as thickened or gelled water slurries, which are pumped into blast holes.
 A mining drill machine is used to create, typically, 15-30 feet deep holes in a specific pattern designed for maximum blasting efficiency.
 Each blast hole is packed with the calculated explosive charge weight, followed by gravel or rock "ballast" placed over it to hold the explosive, and explosion, in place.
 The blast holes are connected with detonation cord of lengths so as to provide a specific delay between the detonation of the charge in each hole.
 Often, the delay is of the 8-9 thousands of a second, or "milliseconds", duration range.
-Typically, the explosives are detonated electrically, either by battery or, for the old plunger-driven detonators, a small dynamo.
+Typically, the explosives are detonated electrically, either by battery or, for the old plunger-driven detonators, a small dynamo, where movement of the "plunger" generates the electrical pulse which starts the explosion.
 The combination of all these multiple, very closely timed, relatively small detonations is usually referred to as a "shot" by those in the blasting field.

-As discussed elsewhere in the CVDG, the initial detonation is designed to break the rock, while a second detonation a few milliseconds (thousandths of a second) later heaves the rock away from the rock face, where it can be loaded for further processing.
-Such multiple, timed detonations are most efficient at moving the rock, while minimizing the undesirable side effects of ground vibration, noise, and rock fragments thrown large distances through the air ("flyrock").
+As discussed elsewhere in the CVDG, the initial detonation is often designed to break the rock, while a second detonation a few milliseconds later heaves the rock away from the rock face, where it can be loaded for further processing.
+Such multiple, timed detonations are most efficient at dislodging the rock, while minimizing the undesirable side effects of ground vibration, noise, and rock fragments thrown large distances through the air ("flyrock").

 A very active surface mine (e.g. a large coal mine) may blast once per day.
 A typical quarry will blast once or twice a week.
-Rock processing equipment (e.g. rock crushers) and transport equipment (rock haulers) may generate their own long-lasting vibrations, although these will usually be of lower velocity (PPV - Peak Particle Velocity) than the intermittent, short duration ones (usually, well under 1 second) caused by blasting.
+Rock processing equipment (e.g. rock crushers) and transport equipment (rock haulers) generate their own vibrations, although these will usually generate lower ground velocity (PPV - Peak Particle Velocity) and are of longer duration than the intermittent, short duration ones (usually, well under 1 second) caused by blasting.

 Regulation of Blasting